evgenyneu/Cosmos/README.md

 We would like to thank the following people for their valuable contributions.

+* [jsahoo](https://github.com/jsahoo) for additing ability to customize the Cosmos view from the interface build with Carthage setup method.
 * [0x7fffffff](https://github.com/0x7fffffff) for changing `public` access-level modifiers to `open`.
 * [ali-zahedi](https://github.com/ali-zahedi) for updating to the latest version of Swift 3.0.
 * [augmentedworks](https://github.com/augmentedworks) for adding borders to filled stars.